mahmoud/words/drafts/names_2013.md

 # On names

 Naming is hard.
-One of the two hard problems left in computer science, as the saying goes.
-That might be a bit much, but naming can make or break a codebase.
-Not to mention how that clumsy time spent searching for names impedes productive programming flow.
+Hard enough to be one of the two remaining hard problems in computer science, as the saying goes.
+That might be a bit much, but in the long run, naming can make or break a codebase, and in the short run, good naming conventions are vital to coding flow.
+In meatspace, like in cyberspace, nothing is faster than a memory lookup, and nothing packs memory more efficiently than a well-designed mindhash.

 ## Values